Determine If a Stock Is a Retracement or Sell Short

 We are going to use the candlestick charts below as an example of how to use Inverted Technical Analysis to study a chart for a held stock position.
 We will pretend that you own this stock, and now that it is moving down, the concern is whether to hold or sell the stock.
 See candlestick chart example #1 below.

-In order to do this of course, you need to have an education in sell side action.
-The sell side or downside action is not the same as the upside action.
+Of course, in order to do this, you need to have an education in sell side action.
+The sell side aka downside action is not the same as the buy side aka upside action.
 Price moves differently on the sell side because there are fewer Stock Market Participants that Sell Short.

 Stock selling is done for different reasons than when the Stock Market Participant Groups are buying.
 In addition, when a stock moves down, there are often Dark Pools lurking that most Retail Traders are unaware exist in certain price levels and ranges.